kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/transcript.md

   and finally we have the

-- kube-proxy - manages networking across all worker nodes.
+- kube-proxy - This manages networking across all worker nodes.
 It creates a network overlay, so that each pod has it's own unique ip address

 There's actually lots of different ways to setup kubernetes.
 One option is to install all the components onto a single node: